daniloceano/MagicA/magica/core/README.md

 ## 📋 Quick Overview

-This module has two main classes that work together:
+This module has three main classes that work together:
 - **`DataProcessor`**: Handles data loading, cleaning, and basic statistics
 - **`MagicAdjuster`**: Performs advanced statistical distribution fitting
+- **`AutoFitter`**: Automatically tests multiple distributions and selects the best fit

 The clever part?
-You only need to work with `DataProcessor` - it automatically creates and manages the `MagicAdjuster` when needed!
+You only need to work with `DataProcessor` - it automatically creates and manages the other classes when needed!

 ## 🏗️ The Architecture: How They Work Together